Statters/docs/lj_a1_v01.md

 *list at least 3 and explain how we will validate it has been implemented*

 1. Our system should source tournament and game data in real-time from APIs for tournaments where an API is available.

    This can be tested by entering static data into the database that differs from that currently being reported by an API, and using the website to see if it displays that static data or if it has retrieved data using the API and displayed that instead.
 2. The system should have the ability to 'crowd-source' result information. i.e. Users can enter the score for a game and once a threshold of submitted results have been submitted, the results for the game will be updated and players scored on their picks

+   Validation of this functionality could come from a separate testing script which logs the current status of submitted results vis a vis whether the threshold has been reached or not (having interacted directly with the database to retrieve that information) as well as retrieving a particular page from our site and parsing it to ensure that the results are shown (and pick-scoring has occurred) if the threshold has been reached, and that neither results nor pick-scoring is shown otherwise.

+   Alternatively (and probably more likely), this functionality could be built into the application itself, wrapped in if clauses that only trigger if a debug flag/variable is set.

 3. Our system should have a suitable schedule and process for automatic backups of the database. [detail on database backup validation to come]